person-c/cying.org/content/cn-work/2022-06-25-adr-fundataion.md

 **Stop loop**

 - next: exits the current iteration.
-- break: exits the entire for loop.
+- break: exits the entire for a loop.

 ## Functions